 Although the Board is satisfied that it has a suitable balance of knowledge of the Group, experience and skills to enable it to discharge its duties and responsibilities effectively, and that all Directors have adequate time to fill their roles, the Group intends to appoint an independent Non-Executive Director in due course and we will make further announcements as and when appropriate.

 The role of the Chairman is to provide leadership of the Board and ensure its effectiveness on all aspects of its remit to maintain control of the Group.
 In addition, the Chairman is responsible for the implementation and practice of sound corporate governance.

-Our Non-executive director is expected to devote as much time as is necessary for the proper performance of his duties.
+Our Non-executive directors are expected to devote as much time as is necessary for the proper performance of his duties.
 Executive directors are full-time employees or services providers and expected to devote as much time as is necessary for the proper performance of their duties.

-During 2019 the Board held seven (7) formal meetings either in person or by call, all of which were attended by all Directors.
-The Board also passed ten (10) unanimous written resolutions.
+During 2022 the Board held six (6) formal meetings either in person or by call, all of which were attended by all Directors.
+The Board also passed seven (7) unanimous written resolutions.

 Principle 6 – Ensure that between them the directors have the necessary up to-date experience, skills and capabilities